Eryadu/Java_feb_2025/src/studyMaterial/Collection/md/arrayList.md

 String[] array = list.toArray(new String[0]);

 // Array to ArrayList
-List<String> list = Arrays.asList(array); // Fixed-size
+## Note : As Array is not a collection so, to convert Array to Arraylist, first convert Array to List (Collections), then
-List<String> realList = new ArrayList<>(Arrays.asList(array)); // Mutable
+   pass that List to anywhere for conversion.
+Ex.
+Between Collections List<String> list = Arrays.asList(array); // Fixed-size List<String> realList = new ArrayList<>(Arrays.asList(array)); // Mutable